 18. SEGMENT INFORMATION

 The Company presents segment information after elimination of inter-company transactions.
 In general, revenue, cost of revenue and operating expenses are directly attributable, or are allocated, to each segment.
-The Company allocates costs and expenses that are not directly attributable to a specific segment, such as those that support infrastructure across different segments, to different segments mainly on the basis of usage, revenue or headcount, depending on the nature of the relevant costs and expenses.
+The Company’s long-lived assets are all located in the PRC and all of the Company’s revenues are derived from the PRC.
+Therefore, no geographical segments are presented.
+The Company uses the “management approach” in determining reportable operating segments.
+The management approach considers the internal organization and reporting used by the Company’s chief operating decision maker (CODM) for making operating decisions and assessing performance as the source for determining the Company’s reportable segments.
 The Company does not allocate assets to its segments as the CODM does not evaluate the performance of segments using asset information.

-The following table presents the significant revenue, loss from operations, loss before income taxes and net loss in the Company’s single operating segment for the years ended March 31, 2025 and 2024:
+The following table presents the significant revenue, loss from operations, loss before income taxes and net loss in the Company’s operating segments from continuing operations and discontinued operations for the years ended March 31, 2026 and 2025:

 For the Years Ended